leiachung41/leiachung41.github.io/Holy_Grail_Layout/README.md

 ## Description

-This is pratice on holy grail layout and refered <a href="http://alistapart.com/article/holygrail" target="_blank">In Search of the Holy Grail</a>.
+This is pratice on holy grail layout and I refered <a href="http://alistapart.com/article/holygrail" target="_blank">In Search of the Holy Grail</a>.
 I used CSS featured that float and media query.

 ## Built with